-Volumetric Absorptive Microsampling (VAMS™) technology was developed in the context of animal research, and it still has a part to play in practicing the 3Rs.
+Volumetric Absorptive Microsampling technology has a part to play in helping researchers practice the 3Rs.
 Evidence indicates that, by switching to a workflow based on microsampling, labs can reduce animal usage by up to sevenfold.

-This occurs because microsampling allows the same animals to be sampled at a range of time points.
-It also cuts reliance on satellite populations.
+This occurs because microsampling allows the same animals to be sampled multiple times at a range of time points.
+Since smaller volumes of blood are taken at each time point, this approach has less negative impact on the animals and helps reduce reliance on satellite populations.
 For lab rodents, rat tail blood collection can reduce stress and prolong life.
 And it gives rise to better circumstances for their human coworkers, as well.

 For more information on microsampling in animal research, please visit our Technical Resource Library for published articles and presentations from others working in the field.